-Grandma Kimpel wrote a letter on Monday a.m. – and in her letter, she wrote she was so glad to hear Elaine was getting along well and would soon be coming home.
-She wrote “I’ll bet you were glad to see Grandpa and Grandma Imm and Floyd’s and Clair’s.
+Grandma Kimpel wrote a letter on Monday a.m. and stated she was so glad to hear Elaine was getting along well and would soon be coming home.
+She wrote, “I’ll bet you were glad to see Grandpa and Grandma Imm and Floyd’s and Clair’s.
 I was not able to come along but will be over to see you as soon as you get home.
 Be a good girl and Grandma Kimpel will be over to see you soon.
 Lots of Love – Grandma Kimpel”

-Another letter Eddie wrote was addressed to Elaine, and he told her Aunt Joan Kimpel brought over three big presents, a box of cookies, and some home-made bread.
-And apparently our cousins were with her because his letter goes on to say “Kimmie, Jimmie, and Neal ate most of the cookies.”
+Another letter Eddie wrote was addressed to Elaine, and he told her Aunt Joan Kimpel brought over three big presents, a box of cookies, and some homemade bread.
+Apparently our cousins were with her because his letter goes on to say “Kimmie, Jimmie, and Neal ate most of the cookies.”
 The bread had been made by Mrs. Jerger, who is Aunt Joan’s mother.

 Eddie told Elaine that John Dietsch “was thinking of getting you another doll.”
 Carolyn could hardly wait for Elaine to come home with all those dolls, and she was marking off the days on the calendar.
 He also said she wanted a baby buggy for Christmas.

 Marcia wrote that Mary Denny gave them 14 pretty cupcakes – pink and white with miniature Christmas candies on them.
 Mrs. Hartman gave them a dollar.
 Uncle Paul Miller visited nearly every day.
 Odelia Wickerham made pudding and real good cranberry salad for them.
 Aunt Mary brought a cut-up chicken and two dozen eggs.